domfp13/snowpark-dbt/README.md

 # Snowflake Snowpark (python) - dbt

-This project is trying to demonstrate the integration between Snowflake Snowpark and dbt, the transformations here presented are quite simple but the principles will be the same in.
+This project is trying to demonstrate the integration between Snowflake Snowpark and dbt, the transformations here presented are quite simple set a foundational .
 This project is running dbt and Snowpark directly without the need of an external library or wrapper.

 ## Requirements